Faerbit/mustached-octo-avenger/README.md

 make
 ```

-The resulting binary will be in build/src
+The resulting binary will be in build.